Northland, Kansas City

 The Northland is an area on the northside of the Kansas City metropolitan area comprising Platte County and Clay County.
-Just north of the Missouri River, the Northland includes the northern part of Kansas City, Missouri, the cities of North Kansas City, Liberty, Platte City, and Gladstone, and the towns of Smithville and Pleasant Valley.
+North of the Missouri River, the Northland includes the northern part of Kansas City, Missouri, the cities of North Kansas City, Liberty, Parkville, Riverside, Platte City, and Gladstone, and the towns of Smithville, Weatherby Lake, and Pleasant Valley.
 The area is home to more than 360,000 people.

-The Northland is largely suburban and rural compared to the rest of the Kansas City metro area, but it has been rapidly developing within the last decade.
+The Northland is largely suburban and rural compared to the rest of the Kansas City metro area, but it has been rapidly developing since the 2010s.